 2 pounds dried red beans

 1 meaty ham bone or 1 1/2 pounds ham chunks

 4 cloves garlic, minced

 Tobasco to taste

 Salt and pepper to taste

 Wash dried beans.
-Remove any foreign matter, such as stems, etc. Place in a large four to six-quart saucepan or Dutch oven.
-Add four to five quarts water, ham onion, garlic, and seasonings.
+Remove any foreign matter, such as stems, etc. Place in a large four to a six-quart saucepan or Dutch oven.
+Add four to five quarts of water, ham onion, garlic, and seasonings.
 Simmer slowly for about three hours until beans are soft and gravy is thick.
 Serve over cooked rice with Tabasco sauce.
 Serves ten.